Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.7Location

-Best room: Marina Suite (the working corner-flagship with Marina-Bay-Sands view) or Premier Marina Bay View Room for the entry-level option.
+Best room: Marina Suite (the corner-flagship with Marina-Bay-Sands view) or Premier Marina Bay View Room for the entry-level option.

-#6 in Singapore for Businesss
+#6 in Singapore for Business

 Four Seasons Hotel Singapore